The rates of growth in an acylindrically hyperbolic group: Examples

 \subsection{Mapping class groups}

-We discuss mapping class groups as a possible application.
+We discuss mapping class groups as another possible application.
 Let $MCG(\Sigma)$ be the mapping class group of a compact oriented surface $\Sigma=\Sigma_{g,p}$ with genus $g$, punctures $p$, and {\it complexity} $c(\Sigma)=3g+p$.
 It is known that it is either virtually abelian or has exponential growth, and then uniform exponential growth (\cite{M2}).
-Let $\CC(\Sigma)$ be the {\it curve graph} of $\Sigma$. $\CC(\Sigma)$ has vertex set representing the non-trivial homotopy classes of simple closed curves on $\Sigma$, and edges joining vertices representing the homotopy classes of disjoint curves. $MCG(\Sigma)$ naturally acts on it by isometries.
+Let $\CC(\Sigma)$ be the {\it curve graph} of $\Sigma$.
+The graph $\CC(\Sigma)$ has vertex set representing the non-trivial homotopy classes of simple closed curves on $\Sigma$, and edges joining vertices representing the homotopy classes of disjoint curves.
+The group $MCG(\Sigma)$ naturally acts on it by isometries.